 Private programs can scale up quickly to meet client demand, which means they’re often more likely to accept clients as soon as they call.
 They may be able to provide the help people need when they need it without long wait times.

-In addition, state agencies may not provide the in-depth help people need in order to enroll.
+In addition, state agencies may not provide the in-depth help people need to enroll.
 In a study published in the journal Health Affairs, researchers found that only one state agency for addiction treatment in three offered enrollment assistance.
 This means people who don’t quite understand how to take advantage of a program may not get the help they need from a state agency.

 Private agencies are different.
 Staffers there are trained to help people get enrolled in care, and there are people who spend all day every day doing just that.
 People who need a little more help to get enrolled in a program might appreciate this help.

 Issues of cost are often top of mind for families looking for help with an addiction issue, but there’s more to pay attention to.
 Families must also pay close attention to the types of services the detox facility offers.
 They should understand how medications are given (if any), and they should find out how doses are determined.